wordofwarning/wordofwarning.org/current/2020-springsummer/bannon/index.md

 *Presented by* The Lowry + Word of Warning *as a* <a href="http://thelowry.com/about-us/festivals-projects/take-a-risk/wtf-wednesday" target="_blank">WTF Wednesday</a>

 #### In Brief
-Soft flesh contends with hard metal as vibrating bodies and hysterical voices attempt to unseat the hidden interior of anxiety, desire, daily exertion, sexuality, and relentless penetration.
+Soft flesh contends with hard metal as vibrating bodies + hysterical voices attempt to unseat the hidden interior of anxiety, desire, daily exertion, sexuality + relentless penetration.

 #### Venue + Booking Details
 Date: Wednesday 1 April 2020, 8pm